 Aside from technical challenges, a more fundamental problem to address is the chaotic nature of the processes represented in ESMs.
 Nearby trajectories quickly diverge from each other, which makes optimization based on gradients of functions of trajectories error-prone if the practitioner is not aware of this.
 Often, gradients computed both from AD or iterative methods and adjoint sensitivity analysis are orders of magnitude too large because of ill-conditioned Jacobians and the resulting exponential error accumulation; see \citep{metz2021, Wang2014} for details.
-This is especially the case when the recurrent Jacobian of the system exhibits large eigenvalues \citep{metz2021}.
+This is especially problematic when the recurrent Jacobian of the system exhibits large eigenvalues \citep{metz2021}.
 Luckily, there are some approaches to reduce this problem.
-Least squares shadowing methods can compute long-term averages of gradients of ergodic dynamical systems \citep{Wang2014, Ni2017}.
-Such shadowing methods have already been explored for fluid simulation \citep{blonigan2017}.
-Alternatively, the sensitivity and response can be computed using a Markov chain representation of the dynamical system \citep{Gutierrez2020}.
+For example, least-squares shadowing methods can compute long-term averages of gradients of ergodic dynamical systems \citep{Wang2014, Ni2017}.
+Such shadowing methods have already been explored for fluid simulations \citep{blonigan2017}.
+Alternatively, the sensitivity and response can be computed using a Markov-chain representation of the dynamical system \citep{Gutierrez2020}.
 The problem can also be addressed using the regular gradients, but with an iterative training scheme, starting from short trajectories \citep{Gelbrecht_2021}.
-In addition to the chaotic nature of ESMs, they also usually constitute so-called stiff differential equation problems, caused by the difference in time scale of the different modeled processes.
+In addition to the chaotic nature of ESMs, they also usually constitute so-called stiff differential equation problems, caused by the difference in time scales of the different modeled processes.
 Stiff differential equations can lead to additional errors when using reverse-mode AD or adjoint sensitivity analysis.
 These errors can be mitigated by rescaling the optimization function and choosing appropriate algorithms for the sensitivity analysis as outlined by \citet{Kim2021}.